imvishalpatel/MongoDemo/README.md

 # MongoDemo
-This is to show demo of mongodb in java
+demo of mongodb in java